 Campbell Law offers a non-binding early decision application option.
 This application is most appropriate for candidates who have concluded that Campbell Law is their first choice for law school.
 Candidates who apply through the early decision application process may apply to other law schools, but may not have more than one binding early decision application pending simultaneously.
 If admitted to Campbell Law, early decision candidates are not required to withdraw their applications at other law schools.
-Candidates must submit and/or complete the application no later than November 15, 2013.
-Campbell Law will notify early decision candidates about their status no later than December 15, 2013.
+Candidates must submit and/or complete the application no later than November 15, 2015.
+Campbell Law will notify early decision candidates about their status no later than December 15, 2015.
 Some early decision candidates may be held for review in the regular cycle.
-Candidates who are held for consideration in the regular cycle will no longer be bound by the terms of the early decision agreement.

-Application instructions, requirements and deadlines are the same for Campbell Flex applicants as they are for full-time applicants.
-There is, however, a specific application that may be selected on LSAC's website if you are applying for Campbell Flex.
+FLEX is a part-time day program.
+We do not offer an evening program.
+Application instructions, requirements and deadlines are the same for Campbell FLEX applicants as they are for full-time applicants.
+There is, however, a specific application that may be selected on LSAC's website if you are applying for Campbell FLEX.

 All applicants must register with the Law School Admission Council's Credential Assembly Service (CAS).
 Transcripts and letters of recommendation (2) should be sent directly to CAS.
 Registration is valid for five (5) years from the date the LSAT/CAS registration form is processed.
 Applicants must ensure undergraduate transcripts from each college, university or high school dual-enrollment program attended are on file at CAS.
 Please do not send transcripts to the law school.